Skip to main content

 Fastest Lane: Agent Sandbox

-The quickest way to test the payment lifecycle is the agent sandbox: POST /api/agents/sandbox creates a test-mode organization, agent, Tempo Testnet wallet, and SDK keys in one call, with no email verification or human approval.
-Sandbox payments execute in simulated mode: policy evaluation, spend tracking, receipts, and audit logs are real, but no onchain transfer happens, so you don’t need a signer or a funded wallet.
+The quickest way to test the payment lifecycle is the agent sandbox: POST /api/agents/sandbox creates a test workspace, agent, wallet, and SDK keys in one call, with no email verification or human approval.
+Sandbox test payments exercise policy evaluation, spend tracking, receipts, and audit logs without an onchain transfer, so you don’t need a signer or a funded wallet.
 See the Agent Sandbox Quickstart for the full flow, including claiming the sandbox later.

 Tempo Testnet